Pedemontemarina/assignment1_rt/README.md

 2) turtle_spawn (Python) – Spawns the second turtle if it is not already present.

 3) UI Node (C++) – Launches the user interface node for controlling turtle velocity.
+Moreover this node is opened in a new terminal, allowing the user to interact with the turtle.

 4) Distance Node (Python) – Launches the node that monitors the turtles’ positions, computes the distance, and enforces safety rules.

-Nodes can be run also individually using the following command (eachone on a different terminal)
+Nodes can be run also individually using the following command (each one on a different terminal)
 ```bash
 ros2 run assignment1_rt <node_name>
 ```
+---
 ## 7. Requirements

-ROS2 Humble / Foxy / Galactic
+ROS2

 turtlesim package installed

+---
 ## 8. Author

 Pedemonte Marina

 Research Track I – Assignment 1

+---
 ## 9. Notes

 Thresholds and velocity limits can be adjusted in the code.